1 – Quinoa for Cholesterol

 Quinoa has more protein than all other grains and the protein in quinoa contains all essential amino acids making it a complete protein.
+Protein intake can increase metabolism and help reduce appetite.
 According to a study, in comparison to wheat and rice, quinoa was found to provide greater satiety, making it an excellent alternative for weight loss and management.

 Quinoa is an important source of nutrients for individuals having celiac disease.
 Celiac disease is brought on by dietary gluten present in wheat, rye and barley.
 A strict gluten free diet is the current treatment for celiac disease.
 Quinoa is highly nutritious, with low prolamin concentrations, which has been advised as part of a gluten free diet for celiac disease.

 Quinoa is high in magnesium and vitamin B2.
 Magnesium helps to alleviate migraines by relaxing blood vessels.
 Vitamin B2 helps to reduce migraine by promoting the expansion of blood vessels in the brain.

 Quinoa has almost twice the amount of dietary fiber compared to most other grains.
 Dietary fiber promotes healthy digestion and is known to relieve constipation.

 Research has associated quinoa rich diets with a reduced risk of developing cardiovascular conditions like stroke and heart disease.

 9 – Quinoa for Healthy Muscles